felipewind/fix-trading-simulator/README.md

 ## Orders

-You can submit, cancel and list your orders.
+You can submit, negotiate, cancel and list your orders.

 It's possible to set the Exchange to automatically negotiate the orders.